inma-no/advertsspec/specification.md

 For advertisers and agencies using AdForm, use [AdForms specifications](http://test.adform.com/banners/Specifications/finn/index.htm) under the headline Responsive HTML5.

-## 1. Dimentions
+## 1. Dimensions

 ### Height and width
 * Banner: always 100% width of the page, but has fixed height.
-* Box: a square where the width and height always are equal but the dimentions varies.
+* Box: a square where the width and height always are equal but the dimensions varies.

 ### Size
 * Max 100 kb in compressed state (all files compressed/zipped together).